Chamber Music Dolomiti

 Before moving to Montclair, New Jersey, Yu worked more than 10 years as a core member with the Richmond Symphony Orchestra in Richmond, Virginia.
 Yu also taught at both Virginia Commonwealth University and University of Richmond in Virginia.
 Yu has performed as soloist with orchestras in China, Europe, Mexico, and in the United States.
 Yu is an active chamber musician and solo recitalist.

-As a teacher, Yu is passionate about her mission as a classical music messenger to foster the next generation of musicians.
-Since 2014, she is the Director of Chamber Music Dolomiti in San Gregorio nelle Alpi-Belluno, Italy and founder of the Montclair Arts Center in Montclair, New Jersey, USA .
+Yu is passionate about her mission as a teacher and classical music messenger to foster the next generation of musicians.
+Since 2014, she is the Director of Chamber Music Dolomiti in San Gregorio nelle Alpi-Belluno, Italy and founder of the Montclair Arts Center in Montclair, New Jersey, USA.
+Yu is currently a professor at Rutgers University.

 Chizuko Ishikawa - Violin